 9. Public Provident Fund (PPF)

 After 15 years, you can begin taking partial withdrawals of the funds.
 Additionally, the PPF balance can be utilised as security for loans.
 It is eligible for tax savings under Section 80C of the Income Tax Act and falls into the EEE category, meaning the principal amount, interest earned, and the amount received on maturity are all eligible for tax deductions.
-This makes the PPF one of the most attractive investment options available.
+This makes the PPF one of the more attractive investment options available.

 10. Senior Citizen Savings Scheme (SCSS)